 - send us emails or other correspondence or comment on our social channels

 - submit applications, registrations, competition entries or any other material to us

 - access our online services (more information below)

 Types of information we collect include:

-- General contact details – address, telephone, email
+- Your contact details – address, telephone numbers, email

 - Identification details – name, address, date of birth